jundalisay/sp/content/en/research/kepler/astrology/part-01.md

 I will do this in next year, 1602, as my duty as philosopher-mathematician.

 More and more people are interested in forecasts.

-That is why I forecast with certainty that there will be plenty of forecasts this year from the many new authors that make forecasts day by day.
+This is why I forecast with certainty that there will be plenty of forecasts this year from the many new authors that make forecasts day by day.

 {{< s v="2" >}} Those forecasts will be either be proven by events, or be disproven as futile and useless.
-Usually, the latter will be remembered the most.
+- Usually, the latter will be remembered the most.

 {{< s v="3" >}} Like cause, like outcome.

-In their forecasts, astrologers admit that the causes are partly physical, partly political, but mostly uncertain, sometimes obscure and very incomplete.
+In their forecasts, astrologers admit that the causes are:
+- partly physical
+- partly political
+- mostly uncertain,
+- sometimes obscure and very incomplete.

 Very often the cause cannot be defined at all.

-When astrologers upon basis of such a unfathomable causes do succeed to tell the truth, this should be considered a luck; nevertheless, commonly and much more often it is seen as a matter of some higher and mystic impulse.
+When astrologers upon basis of such a unfathomable causes do succeed to tell the truth, this should be considered a luck.

+Nevertheless, commonly and much more often it is seen as a matter of some higher and mystic impulse.

 {{< s v="4" >}} <!-- Physical causes can be recognised by everyone, other ones only by someone.  --> Many things exist naturally, while the causes are unknown.